glesica/disp/README.md

 # Disp

 I wanted an excuse to play around with `petitparser`.
 This is that excuse.
-It is a very simple LISP interpreter called Disp (Dart Lisp).
+It is a very simple Lisp interpreter called Disp (Dart Lisp).

 ## Example